 As different as the parishioners are, so are the gifts that each received.
 Even in one body, not all members have the same task.
 An arm is not a leg and the head does not have the same function as the foot.

 Paul emphasizes that while all differences are there, we are nevertheless all “one body in Christ.”
 There is unity in diversity.
 Among ourselves, therefore, we are like limbs on a body – each with a different task.
-In simple words: everyone helps the other with the possibilities he has.
+In simple terms: everyone helps each other with the opportunities they have.
 The gifts are different.

 Significantly, this is not about “special effects.”
 Neither special prophetic speeches nor speaking in tongues nor healings are central here.
 These all belonged to the proclamation of the Messianic Kingdom.
 Paul’s proclamation, however, does not have the messianic kingdom at its center.
 He stands in a time of transition and points to the essentials in the Letter to the Romans.
 Paul writes here, among other things, about the gift of mercy, that one should exercise this gift with joy.
 This is completely unexciting, but precious and of great importance in a community.